Cogitri/cogitri.dev/content/post/04-learning-webapplication-stuff.md

 SSL 1.0 and 2.0 (1994), 3.0 (1998).
 TLS in 1999 and TLS 1.3 in 2018

+# JSON

+The JavaScript Object Notation.
+It's valid JS Code (but without functions) and keys must be strings.
+Its overhead is smaller compared to XML but it's harder to read for humans.
+It's often used for communication between services.

 # AJAX and XML (fun!)

 AJAX (*A*synchronos *J*avascript *A*nd *X*ML) can be used to dynamically change a site, without reloading it, thus making the website seem more responsive.
 In theory AJAX can also send YML or JSON.

+The livecycle of a XMLHttpRequest:

+1. Create DOM Event
+2. Set a callback for when the response is received
+3. Send XML to remove server
+4. Once response from the server is received it is parsed and the callback is executed
+5. The callback can set the site's content etc.

+Due to the Same Origin Policy AJAX requests can only be made to the same server that served the original web page (for security reasons).

 XML, the e*X*tensible *M*arkup *L*anguage.
 A XML file can be validated against a DTD (Structure Definition), or a XML Scheme .
 XML describes the syntax, XSL describes the semantics.